 For public cloud deployments on Amazon Web Services and Google Cloud Platform, their “vCPU” is actually a CPU hyper-thread, and not a full CPU core.
-When sizing cloud instances, you will need twice as many vCPU as the Tableau Server CPU core requirements given (4 vCPU for a minimum trial installation, 16 vCPU for a recommended installation).
+When sizing cloud instances, you will need twice as many vCPU as the Tableau Server CPU core requirements given (8 vCPU required for a minimum trial installation, 16 vCPU recommended for a single-node installation).

 The following distributions of Linux are supported:

 Red Hat Enterprise Linux (RHEL) 7.3 and higher (not 8.x), and Amazon Linux 2

 CentOS 7.3 and higher (not 8.x)

 Oracle Linux 7.3 and higher (not 8.x)

 The latest versions of Ubuntu 16.04 LTS and 18.04 LTS (not 17.04)

 Additional notes on Linux distributions:

 Red Hat Enterprise Linux (RHEL), CentOS, Oracle Linux, and Amazon Linux distributions are collectively referred to in this documentation as RHEL-like.